linode/developers/hugo/content/websites/hosting-a-website.md

 MySQL consumes a lot of memory when using the default configuration.
 To set resource constraints, you'll need to edit the MySQL configuration file.

-{: .note }
->
+{{< note >}}

-> These guidelines are designed to optimize MySQL 5.5 and up for a **Linode 2GB**, but you can use this information for any size Linode.
+These guidelines are designed to optimize MySQL 5.5 and up for a **Linode 2GB**, but you can use this information for any size Linode.
 If you have a larger Linode, start with these values and modify them while carefully watching for memory and performance issues.

+{{< /note >}}

 1. Open the MySQL configuration file for editing: